Comment on page

 In addition, if you created the token for the entire Group with a Group Admin role, the token also appears in the Existing service accounts list for each of its Organizations, though it can only be edited at the Group level.

 Existing accounts for an Organization

-If you created the token from an Organization that is part of a group, the token now also appears in the Existing service account list on the Group level, where the Group Admin can also change the token name or delete it.
+If you created the token from an Organization that is part of a Group, the token now also appears in the Existing service account list on the Group level.
+From that list, the Group Admin can also change the token name or delete it.

 Group service accounts with Organization accounts listed

 Click any of the links to update the name for a service account token:

 - For Group-level tokens, from the Group level only

 - For Organization-level tokens, from the relevant Organization and also from the Group level: